 Inorganic Additive Technology (IAT)

-This is formed with silicates and phosphates.
-Silicates provide a protective film that forms quickly on the inside of the system and does a great job protecting it from corrosion.
+This type is formed with silicates and phosphates.
+Silicates provide a protective film that quickly forms on the inside of the system and does a great job protecting it from corrosion.
 The downfall of this technology is that the additives deplete in a relatively short amount of time.
 This means that the coolant loses effectiveness and fails to protect the internals after a few years.
-Guess what?
-Coolant flush time.
-Often!
-It is a good idea to flush the system in 2 year intervals.
-IAT think old school, iron, brass, and solder.
+This type of coolant should be flushed in 2 year intervals in order to maintain proper functionality.

-Below is a radiator that shows clogged ports due to build up of silicate.
+Below is a radiator with clogged ports due to build up of silicate.
 This can lead to an overheating engine, so consider the perceived cost benefit you get from skipping coolant flushes versus the cost of a new engine.

-The newer OAT coolants work a bit differently than the older silicate based IAT coolants.
+The newer OAT coolants work a bit differently than the older silicate-based IAT coolants.
 First off, these coolants don't have any silicates or phosphates.
 They contain organic salts to protect the cooling system.
 This means that their service life is extended.
-This category of antifreeze cannot be used in systems containing yellow metals, meaning any older car with copper and brass cooling system components can not use this type of coolant.
+This category of antifreeze cannot be used in systems containing yellow metals, meaning older cars with copper and brass cooling system components can not use this type of coolant.
 Newer cars with aluminum engines and cooling system components are probably OK.
-You will have a difficult time finding a modern car with old school metals anyway.
-When it comes to OAT, think Aluminum.

 OAT technology was designed in relation to an environmental backlash by various organizations to bring to market coolant products that do not pollute the environment—just as IAT coolants have been doing.
-OAT introduced longer intervals and thus reduced maintenance costs and the environmental impact.
-Unfortunately, although this coolant can last longer, it’s performance was not as good as the IAT coolant it was slated to replace.
-The coolant takes a lot longer to coat the system in order to protect it, and any short period of time being exposed to water or moisture would corrode the metal.
+OAT introduced longer intervals and thus reduced maintenance costs and a lower environmental impact.
+Unfortunately this coolant's performance was not as good as the IAT coolant it was slated to replace.
+OAT coolant takes a lot longer to coat the system in order to protect it, and any short period of time being exposed to water or moisture would corrode the metal.

 HOAT is a term that combines IAT technologies and OAT technologies together.
-Generally designed for engines that have Iron blocks and Aluminum heads, most modern coolants for European cars are created with this technology.
-Think BMW, Mercedes, Volvo.
+Generally designed for engines that have iron blocks and aluminum heads, most modern coolants for European cars are created with this technology.
 The European formulas do not contain any phosphates either as they do not work well with the hard water found in Europe.

 Performance issues with silicate-free OAT led to the development of a new high-performance antifreeze/coolant technology called Si-OAT (Silicate Organic Additive Technology).
-Basically, the best of both worlds—great protection with silicates being re-introduced and long life with OAT technology.
+Basically, this coolant is the best of both worlds—great protection with silicates being re-introduced and long life with OAT technology.
 These new Si-OAT products are backwards compatible as well.